YizhiW91/Notes/notes/algorithm/binarySearch.md

 int binarySearch(vector<int>& arr, int target){
   int left = 0, right = arr.size()-1;
   while(left<=right){ // add equality left == right condition to make sure all elements are visited
+  // when use condition left<=right, the if-else below should always move left or right one position away from mid to make sure the logic doesn't gridlock.
     int mid = left + (right-left)/2;
     if(arr[mid] == target){
       return mid;